k-Refuge/AWS_AI_Agent_Amazon-_Sage_Maker/README.md

 This project is designed to run in Amazon SageMaker Studio.
 You can also run it locally if your environment has valid AWS credentials (with permissions to access S3 and Bedrock).

 ## 3. Data Configuration

 The project uses data stored in an S3 bucket specific to our AWS account.
 Before running the notebooks or scripts, update any S3 paths in the code to point to your own S3 bucket.

-We used the file "LEGITEXT000006072050.pdf" for the demo.
+We used the file **"LEGITEXT000006072050.pdf"** for the demonstration.
 You can access it in the data folder.
 You can easily expand your dataset by downloading additional code files from: https://www.legifrance.gouv.fr/liste/codeetatTexte=VIGUEUR&etatTexte=VIGUEUR_DIFF